lasrol/ThrallBot-docs/readme.md

 1.  **!insertfilename**

     * Commands the bot to play the selected file
+    * You can que multiple repeats of the soundfile selected by adding 'x' at the end of the command (*example: !insertfilename x5*)

 1. **!gank**

     * Allows user to send the bot to any channel (within the bot's permissions) to play the selected file.

-      Example : !gank @InsertUser *soundfile* You do not need to write the username after "@" - there will be a list of users currently online for you to choose from.
-The bot will also leave a message (example "You just got ganked")
+    * Example: !gank @InsertUser *soundfile*

+    You do not need to write the username after "@" - there will be a list of users currently online for you to choose from.
+The bot         will also leave a randomized message to the user getting 'ganked' *(example "You just got ganked")*